osu-cass/working-waterfronts-mobile/README.md

 ## Building Native (iOS)

+	$ sencha app build native

-In order for native device functions to work, plugins must be manually added before building.
+In order for native device functions to work, plugins must installed.
 The plugins are saved in config.xml as *Feature* tags:

 ```xml
 <feature name="Geolocation">